What Are the 4 Bases in a Relationship & Their Meaning

 At any point in a relationship, you’re allowed to stop, pause, or say no without offering an explanation.
 You don’t owe anyone access to your body or your time.

-Expressing your feelings honestly is not selfish; it’s a healthy way to cope.
+Expressing your feelings honestly is not selfish.
+It is one of the clearest signals of a healthy relationship dynamic.
 The right partner will respect your boundaries, even when it’s uncomfortable.

 - Remember this: You don’t need a reason to say no. Your comfort and autonomy are enough, always, regardless of history or expectations.